doo/scanbot-sdk-example-phonegap/README.md

-# Example App for Scanbot SDK Cordova Plugin
+# Example App for Scanbot SDK Cordova Plugin with PhoneGap

-This example app shows how to integrate the Scanbot SDK Cordova Plugin, which is available as [npm package](https://www.npmjs.com/package/cordova-plugin-scanbot-sdk).
+This example app shows how to integrate the Scanbot SDK Cordova Plugin with PhoneGap.
+The Scanbot SDK Cordova Plugin is available as [npm package](https://www.npmjs.com/package/cordova-plugin-scanbot-sdk).

 The app demonstrates only a few features of the plugin.
 For more details please see this [documentation](https://scanbotsdk.github.io/documentation/cordova/).